-Other container successes include calendula, which I also grow in the vegetable garden.
+Other container successes include calendula, which I also grow in the vegetable garden as a companion plant.

 My favourites are Calendula ‘Snow Princess’ which lasted through the winter this year, and my desert island flower, Calendula ‘Sherbet Fizz’ whose faded bronze petals I first met in Nick Bailey’s Winton Beauty of Mathematics Garden at Chelsea in 2016 – it was love at first sight!

 Annuals offer quick rewards for children, both in terms of their prolific flowers and the edible qualities of some blooms.
 My kids like growing nasturtiums to eat their peppery leaves, petals and (later in the season) their pickled seedpods – a favourite pizza topping in our house.